eclipse-opendut/opendut/doc/src/architecture/viper/index.md

 group Pre-fetch source code

-note over CARL, VIPER: CARL fetches source code (using VIPER as library), so \nthat EDGAR does not need network access to the Source.
+note over CARL, VIPER: CARL fetches source code (using VIPER as library), so that \nEDGAR does not need secrets nor network access to the Source.
 CARL -> VIPER: SourceDescriptor activate VIPER
 VIPER --> Source: Fetch